MichPound/WAD_Assignment_2/readme.md

  + Feature 5 - Movie reviews, credits and details are handled through the API

 ## Installation Requirements
-# To clone mt repository use:
+# To clone my repository use:
  + git clone https://github.com/MichPound/WAD_Assignment_2

 # Installation commands used during this assignment: